 Our results suggest that the proposed conceptual framework has utility irrespective of locality, spatial scale, or species.
 Species occurrence, traffic volume and speed, and predictor variable data is publicly available for many jurisdictions (see list of online sources in supplemental information), therefore, an analyst only requires data on vehicle collisions with wildlife species to train the models in the conceptual framework, make inferences and predict risk.
 Moreover, the collection of data on collisions with vehicles by road authorities (via carcass collection operations) or citizen scientists such as wildlife groups is increasing due to human safety or animal welfare concerns and technological innovations (see Olson 2014; Shilling, 2015).
 Analysis from our framework may guide mitigation actions in several problematic areas to reduce collisions.

 Forman (2003) identifies both animal and human behaviour as major drivers for WVC.
 Our framework operates on this hypothesised relationship and indicates maximum relative risk where animal presence and vehicles moving at speed co-occur in space.
 Road authorities mitigate by managing human activity (traffic volume and speed) or animal behaviour (occurrence on or movement across the road) and these have different costs.
 Our results demonstrated that speed is an important predictor of collision risk for both kangaroos and deer and therefore mitigation that either addresses animal presence near high speed road segments (e.g. fencing) or traffic speeds (e.g. controls and enforcement) in collision hotspot areas should be considered.
 This pattern is consistent with other studies on deer collisions (Gkritza, 2013; Meisingset, 2014; Sudharsan, 2009), kangaroo collisions (Rowden, 2008), and other taxa (Gunson, 2011).
 Moreover, the traffic models demonstrated plausible fits to the posted speed training data (Victoria: 58.7% variance explained, n=42,439; California: 60.2% variance explained, n=7,292) therefore suggesting greater reliability in their predictions.
-However, when assessing where to place mitigation for speed, the analyst may wish to consider the uncertainty around predictions at each road segment for both speed and animal presence.
+However, when assessing where to place mitigation for speed, the analyst and managers should also consider the uncertainty around predictions at each road segment for both speed and animal presence.

 The conceptual framework with sub-models allows us to more clearly identify bias and uncertainty in the analysis.
 For example, the occurrence models are both produced using presence-only data that explicitly assumes perfect detection and includes potential sampling bias.
 Considering these shortcomings, an analyst may choose to weight their predictors by assigning Bayesian priors using alternative statistical methods (Dorazio, 2014) or augment the data by increasing accuracy requirements or collecting additional records.
 The deer occurrence predictions may also be less reliable than the kangaroo predictions due to a smaller number of training observations.
 Likewise, the lower statistical significance and wide confidence intervals in the marginal effects of traffic volume on collision likelihood for deer may warrant further analysis and, thus, reducing vehicles on problematic road segments may not have the desired effect.
 Moreover, reported or observed collision data are also subject to the same limitations as species occurrence data although predictions from models with reliable statistical estimates and accuracy are robust to under-reporting (Snow, 2015).